-We have reviewed the accompanying interim condensed statement of financial position of Taajeer Finance Lease Company (a Saudi Closed Joint Stock Company) ("the Company") as at 31 March 2018 and the related interim condensed statement of comprehensive income, changes in shareholders' equity and cash flows for the three month period then ended and a summary of significant account policies which form an integral part of these interim condensed financial statements.
+We have reviewed the accompanying interim condensed statement of financial position of Taajeer Finance Lease Company (a Saudi Closed Joint Stock Company) ("the Company") as at 30 June 2018 and the related interim condensed statement of comprehensive income, for the three month and six month periods then ended, and the interim condensed statements of changes in shareholders' equity and cash flows for the six month period then ended and a summary of significant account policies and other explanatory notes, which form an integral part of these interim condensed financial statements.
 The Company's management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard (IAS) 34 "Interim Financial Reporting" as modified by Saudi Arabian Monetary Authority (SAMA) for accounting of zakat and income tax.
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.